probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 Assuming that content in the IPFS network is uniformly distributed among the ~20’000 peers participating in the DHT, and given that each node broadcasts requests to its ~1’000 directly connected peers, we would expect a success rate of approximately $\frac{1'000}{20'000} = 5\\%$.

+## Summary of Results

+We measured that 98% of all requested content was successfully discovered by Bitswap without the help of the DHT.
+Among the successful requests, 75% of them have a discovery and fetching latency below 200 milliseconds.
+It is important noting that the content of 50'062 requests was provided by 723 distinct peers, and the top 10 providers served roughly 60% of all requests.
+On average 1714 messages were sent to 856 distinct remote peers for every Bitswap request.

 ## Measurement Methodology

 The Bitswap measurements mainly consist in requesting various CIDs to `kubo` and to monitor whether the Bitswap requests succeed without a DHT walk, recording the time distribution of successful Bitswap requests, and log incoming and outgoing Bitswap packets.
 In order to get this information, we had to modify both `kubo` and `go-bitswap` implementations.